JaganKaartik/SIMS/README.md

 **Note:** This project can be only run via  **Command Line Interface**.

+This project was done as part of my (15CSE202) Object Oriented Programming course.

 ## Project Objectives

 This project was created to understand fundamental OOPs concepts such as,